nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/setting-up-repositories.md

 *   **`REPOSITORY`**: The URI for the repository.
     *   For a Git repository, use the standard Git URL (e.g., `http://my-gitea.com/user/repo.git`).
-    *   For an OCI registry, the URI must have the `oci://` prefix (e.g., `oci://us-central1-docker.pkg.dev/my-project/my-repo`).

 ### Command Flags